OptiNa-Team/OptiNa-Reborn/modrinth-readme.md

 5. Click **Install**.

 ## 📝 Manual Installation
-1. Download `.mrpack` file from Modrinth of your favorite OptiNa Reborn Version
+1. Download `.mrpack` file from Modrinth of your favorite OptiNa Reborn Version.
-2. Upload that file into this [converter](https://jamie.codeberg.page/mrpack-to-zip/@master/)
+2. Upload that file into this [converter](https://jamie.codeberg.page/mrpack-to-zip/@master/).
-3. Now Download Required Fabric Version (Required Fabric Version will mentioned in Changelog)
+3. Now Download Required Fabric Version (Required Fabric Version will mentioned in Changelog).
-4. Now Delete (or backup) `mods`, `config` folder
+4. Now Delete (or backup) `mods`, `config` folder ~(Optional)~.
-5. Extract the converted file into Minecraft Folder `.minecraft`
+5. Extract the converted file into Minecraft Folder `.minecraft`.

 You’re all set! 🌟.
 Enjoy!
 </details>